Celanese and Under Armor Develop Recyclable Spandex Alternative

-Global specialty materials and chemical company Celanese Corporation and athletic apparel brand Under Armor have collaborated to develop a new performance fiber using recycled elastine fibers.
+Global specialty materials and chemical company Celanese Corporation and athletic apparel brand Under Armour have collaborated to develop a new performance fiber using recycled elastane fibers.

 Dubbed NEOLAST, the performance stretch fibers will offer the apparel industry an alternative to spandex, or elastane.
 The new fiber is being branded as having the potential to solve the pursuit of circular manufacturing for stretch fabrics.